Core

 4. Do not solve regulated questions from blogs

-Visa, tax, company setup, medical, banking, and legal questions can change and depend on your passport, visa, employer, family situation, business structure, and local provider.
+Visa, tax, company setup, medical, banking, and legal questions shift over time and depend on your passport, visa, employer, family situation, business structure, and local provider.
 Use guides to prepare questions, then verify with official sources or qualified providers.

 5. Get help where time matters

-A capable local assistant can save days on apartment viewings, internet appointments, furniture coordination, deliveries, landlord conversations, and app troubleshooting.
-For hardware trips, the difference between a good and bad itinerary can be the difference between learning the ecosystem and spending a week in traffic.
+A capable local assistant saves days on apartment viewings, internet appointments, furniture coordination, deliveries, landlord conversations, and app troubleshooting.
+For hardware trips, a good itinerary is the gap between learning the ecosystem and spending a week stuck in traffic.

 1. Where to live in Shenzhen